Ukraine rebuts Russia, says no warplanes near Malaysian flight -CNN

-In response to Russian Defence Ministry's statement earlier on Monday that a Ukrainian military plane flew within 3 to 5 km of the Malaysian plane at the time it was downed, Poroshenko told CNN: "My immediate reaction - this is not true."
+In response to Russian Defense Ministry's statement earlier on Monday that a Ukrainian military plane flew within 3 to 5 km of the Malaysian plane at the time in was downed, Poroshenko told CNN: "My immediate reaction - this is not true."

 He said Ukraine was open to any investigation about its planes and that the Russians should provide evidence for such a statement.